Create a Workbook

 NoteFields from different datasets cannot be associated.

-Configure the card display settings.
-You can customize the number of groups displayed per row and the maximum number of groups displayed.
+Configure card display settings: groups per row and maximum groups shown.

 Choose the calculation method, either aggregation or detail.